-ThreatSync is a WatchGuard Cloud service that provides eXtended Detection and Response (XDR) technology for WatchGuard network (Firebox) and Endpoint Security products.
+ThreatSync is a WatchGuard Cloud service that provides eXtended Detection and Response (XDR) technology for WatchGuard network devices (Firebox and access points) and Endpoint Security products.
 This service:

 - Provides a user interface primarily for Incident Responders.

 - Displays malicious detections as incidents.

 - Correlates events to create new malicious detections.